Hello,

 The final kick-in-the-pants was when I took chapter book author Margaret Stohl to visit schools last fall.
 She asked if she was visiting any Title I schools, and of course we were.
 She had me find out how many kids would be attending her presentation — 160 — and then simply purchased enough of her books for every student.
 They listened to her presentation, polite but detached.
 Their surprise and delight when they realized we were giving them each their OWN books, and their immediate connection to her, to her story and their grins as they flipped through the books as they waited to meet her and get their books signed, spoke volumes.
 They belonged.
 They were connected to the story and its author.

 Imagine, I thought, what we could do if I could provide books for every kid at low income school visits.
 What a difference it would make!
 And so, I've started a non-profit do to just that — purchase books for Title I school author visits.
 We're called the Bookstormer Foundation, and we launched with the 2019-2020 school year.
 Even during the pandemic, when schools were closed, we managed to get authors on Zoom visits, and managed to put books in kids’ hands.
 Now, though, we’re BACK!
-We have begun visiting Title I schools and providing books to students.
-Most recently, we provided 250 kids with a copy of John Patrick Green’s newest Investigators book.
+We’ve never missed a school year since we began.
+Most recently, we provided kids with a copy of author / illustrator Ed Vere’s new picture book, The Elephant and the Sea.
 The kids were knocked out and, according to the school principal, they all carried their books on campus all week long.
 They belonged!
+So far in 2024, we have provided 559 students with books to take home.

 Will you join me with a donation to help bring books to kids?
 A donation of $500 will provide a paperback book to every kid in an entire grade; a donation of $1000 will provide a picture book or hardcover book for an entire grade.
 And, of course, any amount helps!